ordinary9843/ghostscript/README.md

 - Full-featured: This library supports PDF version prediction, conversion, merger, and splitting.
 - Lower dependency on external libraries: Most Ghostscript libraries have too high a dependency on other libraries.
-- Compatible with multiple PHP versions: It can run properly on PHP 7.1, 7.2, 7.3, 7.4, and 8.0.
+- Compatible with multiple PHP versions: It can run properly on PHP 7.1 - 8.x.

 ## Requirements